Khalid (American singer): 2018–2019: Suncity and Free Spirit

 In October 2018, Khalid released an EP, Suncity, on October 19, 2018, through RCA Records.
 The EP debuted at number 8 on the Billboard 200.
 The album also spawned the song "Saturday Nights", later remixed to feature country artist Kane Brown.

 In February 2019, Khalid released the single "Talk", and he made his debut on Saturday Night Live on March 9, 2019, performing "Talk" and "Better".
 His second studio album Free Spirit was released on April 5, 2019, along with an accompanying short film.
 It debuted atop the US Billboard 200 with 202,000 album-equivalent units (including 85,000 pure album sales) in its first week, becoming Khalid's first US number-one album.

 On April 20, 2019, Khalid made history by becoming the first and only artist to occupy the entire top 5 of the Billboard R&B Songs chart.

 On April 25, 2019, Billboard magazine reported that since March 2018, Khalid had landed a 59-week straight streak of hits (and counting) on the Hot 100 since his Normani collaboration "Love Lies" debuted on the chart.
 He charted 12 tracks (both solo hits and features) on the Hot 100 throughout the last year.

-In order to promote the album, Khalid embarked on his fourth concert tour titled the Free Spirit World Tour which will visit North America, Europe and Oceania on May 18, 2019, which is set to conclude on December 5, 2019.
+To promote the album, Khalid embarked on his fourth concert tour titled the Free Spirit World Tour on June 20, 2019.
+The tour visited North America, Europe, and Oceania and concluded on December 5, 2019.
+An Asian 9-show leg of the tour was announced on December 2, 2019, but was postponed due to the COVID-19 pandemic.

 Following the release of Free Spirit, Khalid was reported to have become the biggest global artist on Spotify, hitting 50.4 million monthly listeners on the streaming platform, and subsequently surpassing Ariana Grande.

 In October 2019, Khalid and Major Lazer released a single titled "Trigger" which was also featured on Death Stranding's soundtrack.

-2020–present: Scenic Drive and Everything Is Changing
+2020–present: Scenic Drive and Sincere

+Khalid co-wrote Zayn's song "Outside" from his album "Nobody Is Listening" which released on January 15, 2021.

 On July 11, 2021, Khalid premiered his single "New Normal" during Richard Branson's Virgin Galactic Unity 22 spaceflight at Spaceport America, New Mexico.
-The song will appear on his upcoming third studio album Everything Is Changing.

-Prior to the album's release, Khalid released his first mixtape Scenic Drive on December 3, 2021.
+He released his first mixtape Scenic Drive on December 3, 2021.
 On November 20, 2021, Khalid previewed a new song titled "Backseat", which serves as the third track on the mixtape.
+In 2023, he collaborated with singer Dove Cameron on the track "We Go Down Together".
+His song "Silver Platter" was featured on the soundtrack album for the film Barbie later that year.

+On April 5, 2024, he released the single "Please Don't Fall in Love with Me".
+It was the first single on his third studio album, Sincere, which was released on August 2, 2024.

+On August 15, 2025, Khalid released the single "In Plain Sight."
+It was the first single on his fourth studio album, After the Sun Goes Down, which was released on October 10, 2025.